burakyilmaz321/machine-learning/projects/capstone/capstone_report_template.md

 # Machine Learning Engineer Nanodegree
-## Capstone Project
-Joe Udacity
-December 31st, 2050
+## Classifying the Movement of Security Prices
+Burak Yılmaz
+January, 2017

 ## I. Definition
-_(approx. 1-2 pages)_

 ### Project Overview
 While the Efficient Market Hypothesis dictates that stock prices cannot be understood in terms of  historical pattern, rendering the prediction of future prices an unlikely effort; beahvioral economists have suggested several factors that play into the movement of prices.
 As I realized that a learning system would better lay out the actual factors that determine the prices than an expert with domain knowledge, I developed a model that processes historical data[datayı nereden aldın/official adı ne] and predicts future movements in prices.
-In this section, look to provide a high-level overview of the project in layman’s terms.
-Questions to ask yourself when writing this section:

 ### Problem Statement